-- 8.4 Our compliance officers are trained to refer cases for civil penalties or prosecutions if they find evidence of wrongdoing or criminal activity.
+- 8.4 UKVI compliance officers are trained to refer cases for civil penalties or prosecutions if they find evidence of wrongdoing or criminal activity.
 If you use deception to obtain a licence you may be committing a criminal offence.
 The compliance officer will consider information about abuse of the sponsorship arrangements and investigate and, if appropriate, inform the police and/or any relevant authority. - 8.5 We will visit you before we decide your Tier 4 licence application and we will check your current monitoring arrangements.
 We will make further checks after we have granted your licence to ensure that your monitoring arrangements are being implemented and closely adhered to.
 This is to

 - also ensure the information you provided on your application form is accurate and that you are able or continuing to do what is required of a licensed sponsor. - 8.6 We will check that you meet all the eligibility and suitability criteria.
-In submitting your application online, you consent to cooperating fully with these checks when you submit your online sponsor application. - 8.7 Our compliance officers carry out the checks.
+In submitting your application online, you consent to cooperating fully with these checks when you submit your online sponsor application. - 8.7 UKVI compliance officers carry out the checks.
 Our visit may be announced or unannounced.
-If we make an unannounced visit it does not necessarily mean that we have any concerns about you. - 8.8 The compliance officer will gather material to support the information you gave on your sponsor application.
-This is to confirm that the information you gave was full and accurate, and that you are meeting (or will be able to meet) your duties and responsibilities as a licensed sponsor.
-They may wish to speak to people involved in recruiting or enrolling students and to sponsored students.
+If we make an unannounced visit it does not necessarily mean that we have any concerns about you. - 8.8 The compliance officer will gather material to support the information you gave on your sponsor application and may take photographs of relevant (or potentially relevant) material held at any site from which you are operating.
+This is to enable us to ascertain whether or not the information you gave was full and accurate, and whether or not you are meeting (or will be able to meet) your duties and responsibilities as a licensed sponsor.
+Compliance officers may wish to speak to people involved in recruiting or enrolling students, to other staff, and to sponsored students.
 They will not discuss the outcome of the assessment during the visit. - 8.9 In certain cases we may make follow-up checks either by telephone, email or by letter.
 We will ask for evidence to support any information you gave on your application. - 8.10 The compliance officer, or any third party working on our behalf, will have official Home Office identification.
 If you doubt that an official is genuine, you should telephone us on 0300 123 4699.